 Refer to policies such as the inclusion of students with special needs into general education classrooms now considered as appropriate practice.

 Discuss how you personally are attempting to meet these challenges.

 Expect interview questions that explore the personal attributes you have that make you a good educator.

 This teaching interview question is asked to discover whether you are flexible and your attitude to team work.
-Focus on the positive aspects of team teaching such as its value in teaching large student groups and the facilitation of collaboration and sharing of ideas.
+Focus on the positive aspects of team teaching such as:

 Refer to positive team teaching experiences you have had.
 If you have no actual team teaching experience you can discuss any team or group work you have been involved in and the positive results that transpired.

 Show that you have done some reading on the subject and have an understanding of the concept.

 This teacher interview question is typically asked to determine your self awareness and insight.
 It is essential to be well prepared for this question so that you can answer comfortably and with confidence.

 your strengths to what this position is looking for in a teacher.

 Highlight your value to the school district.
 Use your background